Texas Vignette Board of Directors

 Danielle Naylor, Art Fair Director

-Danielle Naylor currently works as the Administrative Assistant in the Sociology and Anthropology Department at UTA, where she acts as the liaison for the faculty, manages the department’s budget, and assists with course scheduling.
+Danielle Naylor is an art museum educator, programmer, and administrator living and working in the DFW.
+She currently works as the Director of Operations at The Cedars Union, where she manages the organization’s daily operations and oversees its programs and artist-related communications.
 With a passion for building connections between people and art, Naylor is an experienced educator in both museum and gallery settings, teaching young children to adults.
-For the past 10 years, she has worked throughout the US creating educational and interpretive material and managing education departments in addition to teaching.
+For over 10 years, she has worked throughout the US creating educational and interpretive material and managing education departments in addition to teaching.
 In October 2017, she assisted in the opening of The Museum of Street Culture.
 Naylor received her MA in Art Education, with a focus on Museum Education, in 2016 from the University of North Texas.
 She received a BA in Art History from UNT in 2013.

 Mari Ramirez, Communications Chair